 - 3 tablespoons water

 - Place sugar in a small pot and moisten with the water.
 You need a pot that is big enough so that you can comfortably stir the walnuts.
 I say this with my burnt finger in a glass of ice water because I used a pan that was too small and touched either a bit or the side of the pan while I was wrestling with the nuts.
 For this quantity of walnuts, I’d use a 5 cup sauce pan.
-In order to get a thermometer reading with touching the bottom of the pan, I tip the pan so that the liquid accumulates in one area.
+In order to get a thermometer reading without touching the bottom of the pan, I tip the pan so that the liquid accumulates in one area, when I take a reading.
+Be sure to wipe the thermometer probe in a damp dish towel to remove the syrup every time you take a reading otherwise you risk crystallizing the whole pot of syrup.
 Then, it’s deep enough to get a reading without touching the bottom of the pan.

 - Place pot on a low flame and swirl the pan by the handle until the sugar is completely dissolved and liquid is clear.
 Bring syrup to a boil.
 Dip a heat proof pastry brush in cold water and wash any sugar crystals off the sides of the pot.
 Cook until the syrup reaches 248 degrees Farenheit.